nathanalderson/usage_rules/README.md

 # UsageRules

-**UsageRules** is a development tool for Elixir projects that helps gather and consolidate usage rules from dependencies.
-The package provides Mix tasks to collect documentation from dependencies that have `usage-rules.md` files and combine them into a single rules file for your project.
+**UsageRules** is a development tool for Elixir projects that:

+- helps gather and consolidate usage rules from dependencies to provide to LLM agents via `mix usage_rules.sync`
+- provides pre-built usage rules for Elixir
+- provides a powerful documentation search task for hexdocs with `mix usage_rules.search_docs`

 ## Quickstart